crinaldi44/Hourly/README.md

   * date
   * employee_id
   * created_by
+* Security
+  * JWT blacklist once user logs out? or session invalidation
 * Companies Schema
-  * Each user associated with a company ID
   * Only ones affected are company manager and Employee - only see info about company
   * Only company managers can see event package edit, departments, etc.
   * Departments should have a company ID associated